cybermagnolia/cybermagnolia.com/content/blog/iva-fingerova-interview.md

 +++
-title = "Interview With Iva Fingerová" description = "In our next episode of the CyberMagnolia interview series we would like to introduce Iva Fingerová, the Head of Product Development at Invity.io." author = "Anezka Muller" date = "2021-05-01" tags = ["interview"]
+title = "Interview With Iva Fingerová" description = "In the next CyberMagnolia interview we would like to introduce Iva Fingerová, the Head of Product Development at Invity.io." author = "Anezka Muller" date = "2021-05-01" tags = ["interview"]